Farr Medical Group, Inc.

 Arthritis is the leading cause of disability in the United States, affecting more than 50 million adults nationwide.
 There is hope for men and women living with arthritis pain and stiffness.
-At Farr Medical Group, Inc. in Bakersfield, California, William Farr, MD, Alycia Campos, MD, and the team work to reduce patients’ pain and increase their mobility.
+At Farr Medical Group, Inc. in Bakersfield, California, the team works to reduce patients’ pain and increase their mobility.
 To learn how the team can improve your quality of life, call or go online to book an appointment today.

 Arthritis doesn’t refer to a single disease but involves more than 100 different arthritis-related joint conditions.
 People of any age, race, and gender are affected by arthritis.
 Arthritis has no cure, but its symptoms are manageable with treatment.